Shreerang/Vue-Nuggets/README.md

 <Grid :cells="17" :columns="{xs: 2, sm: 3, md: 4, lg: 5}" />
 ```

+I have been pondering over the idea of what developers actually expect from a Grid.
+Things like a Product Grid (Search/ Browse page), "Suggested Products" or "Similar Products" like scroll,
+Product Page and so on.

+So there is the CSS grid and then the **data** that is the most critical part!

+So I have updated the implementation and the usage is no longer going to look like it appears above!

+⚠️ Watch this space for change!
+Until then look at demo imploementation in App.vue and Grid.vue files ⚠️

 ### Notes
 1. I am making use of 4 CSS break-points, prescribed by [Twitter Bootstrap](https://getbootstrap.com/docs/4.1/layout/overview/).
 2. ```css